Alexandre Cirilo

 Configuration files are stored in the config/ directory, entities such as players or enemies are stored in the entities/ directory, and scenes and utilities are stored in the scenes/ and utils/ directories, respectively.
 The main.js file is the main entry point of the game.
 The most important parts of the game are declared here, including:

-• Initialization of the Kaboom.js game engine:
+• Initialisation of the Kaboom.js game engine:

 src/main.js